Zukzuk/cqrs-mvp/README.md

 Persistence: drop in a Postgres/Mongo-based IEventStore in event-store/ or as a library.

-Broker: swap RabbitMQ for Kafka by implementing the same IEventBus interface.
+Broker: swap RabbitMQ for Kafka by implementing the same IBroker interface.

 Read Model: add new projection services binding only to the events they care about (routingKeys).